Go Back Up

 Conclusion

 Employees today expect employers to offer health insurance, but many organizations find group health plans to be an expensive benefit.
-While there are a few ways to reduce employer health insurance costs, HRAs and stipends are affordable health benefits that give you more control over your medical expenses.
+While there are a few ways to reduce employer health insurance costs, HRAs are affordable health benefits that give you more control over your medical expenses.

 This blog article was originally published on October 7, 2020.
 It was last updated on December 20, 2023.